-Students planning on entering the Nursing Program need to be aware of the fact that the physical require-
+Students planning on entering the Nursing Program need to be aware of the fact that the physical requirements listed below are expected by employers.
+Therefore, students will be expected to meet the same criteria during clinical/lab instruction in the Nursing program.